 Receiving your ID card

-If you are an international student, a student identification card will be issued to you once your enrolment is complete and payment of your tuition fees and medical and travel insurance has been made in full.
-You can receive you ID card at International Orientation (new students only) or it can be mailed to your Auckland address (if you’re a returning student).
+You can receive your ID card at International Orientation (new students only) or it can be mailed to your Auckland address (if you’re a returning student).

-- Have signed and returned a copy of your Acceptance of Offer of Place form.
-We recommend that you do this as soon as you receive it.
+- Sign and return a copy of your Acceptance of Offer of Place form.
+We recommend that you do this as soon as you receive it

-- Have paid your full tuition fees and Learner Services Levy and received your receipt or payment acknowledgement letter.
+- Have paid your full tuition fees and the compulsory student services fee and received your receipt or payment acknowledgement letter

 - Proof of enrolment, access to class and entry to exams